MasssiveJuice08/Morrowind-Modding-with-MassiveJuice_Content/04 Tasks/MMW Policy & Style Todo.md

 ## Glossary

 How to handle all these acronyms and terms?
 There's linking to the relevant page of course... that's how most wikis do it.
 Is there room for a glossary?

+---

+## Editing and Ownership Permissions:

+- forking is an extra hurdle to contributing
+- Adding too many 'owners' to the github organization presents a security risk
+- Guidelines for becoming an owner
+- Can we utilize Github Teams roles to make it easier for contributers, whilst maintaining the security of the repo and the organization as a whole?